kfinley/holeshot/services/Crawler/Readme.md

 ## Crawler Process Overview

-The process is kicked off by a Lambda Function fired from an API Gateway WebSocket request then uses S3 triggers that fire Lambda Functions.
+The process is kicked off by a Lambda Function fired from an API Gateway WebSocket request.
+This Lambda saves files in S3 and triggers fire more Lambda Functions that process the data.

 The Crawler works by downloading a search result page to S3 and then processes the page.
 Individual track pages are also downloaded as well as individual calendar pages for those tracks.
-These HTML pages are parsed and the output is saved in json format in an S3 bucket.
+Calendar pages are downloadedd from the current month to the end of the year.
+Thes HTML pages are parsed and the output is saved in json format in an S3 bucket.
 Several S3 triggers are in place that process the json files as they are saved in S3.
-This results in a distributed crawler setup where Lambda functions are fired and run concurrently to process each track.
-Currently there is no management tool in place for this but logs show it takes roughly 3 to 4 seconds to download and process ~5 tracks and their events for 1 month.
+This is basically a fan out distributed crawler setup where Lambda functions are fired and run concurrently to process each track and the tracks events by month.

 ## Crawler Process Details
 There are 4 Lambda functions that do the work